Infomechanics of Independent and Identically Distributed Particles: Thermal equilibrium

 that is a Gamma distribution $\Gamma(k, \theta)$ with shape parameter $k=0.5$ and scale parameter $\theta=\beta^{-1}$, or, equivalently, a $\chi^2$ distribution with one degree of freedom and mean value $(2 \beta)^{-1}$.
-As in the case of the Sackur-Tetrode formula, also this is the expected result.
-The probability density function of momentum of the classical one-dimensional gas particle at the thermal equilibrium is in fact known to be normal with zero mean value and variance $m \beta^{-1}$,\footnote{This famous result can be obtained in our setting as follows.
-If, in place of aperiodic boundary conditions, periodic boundary conditions are imposed, one gets the probability distribution At high temperature therefore the probability density function of the dense level becomes
+The probability density function of momentum of the classical one-dimensional gas particle at the thermal equilibrium is in fact known to be normal with zero mean value and variance $m \beta^{-1}$, therefore, since the energy is wholly kinetic, the probability density function of the continuous energy must be $\chi^2$ with one degree of freedom and mean value $(2 \beta)^{-1}$, as it actually is.